 Amy has a degree in Business Finance and has had many years of experience in the corporate sector within sales and business planning.
 She is actively involved in working within her community and enjoys spending time with her family.
 Amy became involved with BTO in 2012 when her and her family decided to become a sponsor.
-She is really excited to have joined the BTO team in 2015 and is responsible for financial administration.
+Amy joined the BTO team in 2015 and is responsible for financial administration within the US.

 You can reach Amy at [email protected]

 Photographer & Child Sponsorship Coordinator

 Kerry Pryor currently lives and works in Melbourne, Australia.
 She received a Diploma of Applied Photography in 2008 from RMIT.

 She has exhibited nationally at galleries such as Global Gallery in NSW and Edmond Pearce Gallery in Melbourne.
 Her passion for highlighting social issues has seen her receive several highly regarded photographic awards as well as reaching the finals of the HeadOn Photographic Portrait Prize 2013.
 In 2015 her portfolio was reviewed and awarded the Guy Vinciguerra Fellowship by Ballarat International Foto Biennale.
 The fellowship will see her travel to Huston Foto Festival in 2016 to present her folio to another review panel.
 Pryor runs her own freelance commercial photography business in Melbourne.

 Her ability to associate with people in every situation, love of story telling and gentle personality has seen her personal work and style really come into their own in her Documentary Collections.

 After many years operating in the retail industry, Nancy started her own business consulting to organisations in her area of expertise, Marketing and Operations.
 Specialising in project and website management, digital marketing strategies and content marketing strategies, she consults to a variety of companies across Australia.
 Nancy lives in Melbourne with her husband, their two young boys and their furry English staffy.